Rajyalakshmi

 Rajyalakshmi Chandu, better known by her stage name Sankarabharanam Rajyalakshmi (born 18 December 1964) is an Indian actress.
 She was a prominent lead actress during the 1980s in Telugu, Tamil, Kannada and Malayalam films.
 She was well noted for her performance in the Telugu movie Sankarabharanam in which she starred as the female lead alongside Chandra Mohan at the age of fifteen.
-Since her success from Sankarabharanam, Rajyalakshmi has acted as a heroine with many prominent actors from all corners of the Indian film industry including N. T. Rama Rao, Nageswara Rao, Rajinikanth, Balakrishna, Shankar, Mohanlal, Dilip, Jeetendra, Mammooty and Vishnuvardhan.
+Since her success from Sankarabharanam, Rajyalakshmi has acted in all major south Indian languages.
 Currently she is acting in Telugu and Tamil television shows with guest appearances in movies.

 Family and personal life

 Rajyalakshmi was born in Tenali, Andhra Pradesh.
 As a child she acted in small plays with her mother as part of an acting troupe where she was eventually discovered.
 In 1980 she was cast to play "Sarada" in Sankarabharanam to which she received critical acclaim.

 She was married in the year 1990 to K. R. Krishnan and they have two children, Rohit Krishnan and Rahul Krishnan.
 She now resides in Chennai with her family.